 Instead of limiting itself to a shared repentance in behalf of our contemporary generation of the living, it will take past generations as well.
 Paul's idea, "As the body is one, and has many members, . . . so also is Christ," will be seen to include the past body of Christ also.
-Thus Moses' command to repent for the sins of previous generations will make sense: "If they shall confess their iniquity, and the iniquity of their fathers, with their trespass which they trespassed against me, and that also they have walked contrary unto me" (Leviticus 26:40).
+Thus Moses' command to repent for the sins of previous generations will make sense (Leviticus 26:40).
 The "final atonement" becomes a reality, and the pre-Advent judgment can then be concluded.